 Order of protection fails to prevent Fort Benning soldier’s murder; wife charged

-An order of protection couldn't prevent the fatal shooting of a Fort Benning soldier who survived two combat tours in Afghanistan.
+An order of protection wasn't able to prevent the fatal shooting of a Fort Benning soldier who survived two combat tours in Afghanistan.

 Sgt.
 Brandyn Paonessa, 26, was killed Thursday in Phenix, Ala., and his wife was charged with the murder.
 Brittnay Ryals Paonessa, 27, was jailed on $150,000 bond.

 He obtained the order of protection just three days prior to the shooting.
-His petition called her “very mentally ill” and “very unstable” and said she had refused treatment from a rehabilitation center, WTVM reported.
+His petition called her “very mentally ill” and “very unstable” and said she had refused treatment help from a rehabilitation center, WTVM reported.

 ARMY SOLDIER ALLEGEDLY OPENED FIRE IN NORTH CAROLINA HOME WHILE ON ACTIVE DUTY, IN UNIFORM: POLICE